egreiner/IegTools.FluentPollster/README.md

 ## Usage
-To get into the details study the IntegrationTests.
+To get into the details, explore  the Integration-Tests.

 ### Simple polling job